Data Sources API¶

-The Data Sources API is a convinient way to import files into your Tinybird Data Sources.
-With this API you can use files to create new Data Sources, and append data to, or replace data from, an existing Data Source.
+Use Tinybird's Data Sources API to import files into your Tinybird Data Sources.
+With the Data Sources API you can use files to create new Data Sources, and append data to, or replace data from, an existing Data Source.
+See Data Sources.

-On this page you will find examples of how to use the Data Sources API to perform various tasks.
-You can find the Data Sources API Reference here.
+The following examples show how to use the Data Sources API to perform various tasks.
+See the Data Sources API Reference for more information.

-Importing a file into a new Data Source¶
+Import a file into a new Data Source

-Automatic schema inference is supported for CSV files, but is not supported for NDJSON or Parquet files.
+Automatic schema inference is supported for CSV files, but isn't supported for NDJSON or Parquet files.

-The Data Sources API will automatically detect and optimize your column types, so you do not need to manually define a schema.
-You can use the parameter type_guessing=false
+The Data Sources API automatically detects and optimizes your column types, so you don't need to manually define a schema.
+You can use the type_guessing=false parameter to force Tinybird to use String for every column.

 For example, to create a new Data Source from a local file using cURL: